Collection of certificates from Summer 2020 can now be arranged by emailing firstname.lastname@example.org

 Choosing whether to study an A-Level or BTEC programme can be a tough decision to make.
 The main difference between these courses is that A-Levels are assessed through examinations with some providing coursework modules, whilst BTEC courses are more coursework based, with some practical assessments and work experience.

-At Cardinal Newman, we offer a wide range of advanced level courses including, A Levels, BTEC Diplomas, BTEC Extended Diplomas and BTEC Subsidiary Diplomas, as well as a number of Intermediate courses such as BTEC Extended First Certificates and GCSE resits in Maths and English.
+At Cardinal Newman, we offer a wide range of advanced-level courses including, A-Levels, BTEC Diplomas, BTEC Extended Diplomas and BTEC Extended Certificates, as well as a number of Intermediate courses such as BTEC Extended First Certificates and GCSE resits in Maths and English.

-Most students on an A Level programme study the equivalent of three or four subjects, with BTEC Subsidiary Diplomas counting as ‘single’, BTEC Diplomas counting as ‘double’ and BTEC Extended Diplomas counting as ‘triple’ subjects.
+Most students on an A-Level programme study the equivalent of three or four subjects.
+For a BTEC or mixed programme, your combination of courses should be the equivalent of three subjects at A-Level, with BTEC Extended Certificate counting as ‘single’, BTEC Diplomas counting as ‘double’ and BTEC Extended Diplomas counting as ‘triple’ subjects.